Snoring

 Stroke

-A stroke occurs when the supply of blood and oxygen to the brain is either partially or completely cut off.
-In a person with OSA, blood flow and oxygen is already reduced, further exacerbating the likelihood of a stroke.
+A stroke happens when the brain's supply of blood and oxygen is partially or completely interrupted.
+For someone with obstructive sleep apnea (OSA), where blood flow and oxygen are already diminished, this further increases the risk of experiencing a stroke.

 SLEEP IS LIKE WALKING WHEN YOU’VE BEEN RUNNING ALL DAY.

-What happens if your body never gets the chance to take the break it deserves when night falls and your brain tells you it’s time to rest?
+So, what happens if your body never gets the proper break it needs when night falls and your brain signals that it's time to rest?

 DO YOU SNORE?
 DO YOU WAKE UP TIRED OR WITH A HEADACHE?
 DO YOU HAVE TROUBLE CONCENTRATING?